 It was love at first sight for Nuremberg and me.
-As a result of all that big love, here's my guide to the best things to do, see, and east in Nuremberg Germany, a magical stunner of a city, with munchable gingerbread and tasty bratwurst.
+As a result of all that big love, here’s my guide to the best things to do, see, and eat in Nuremberg Germany, a magical stunner of a city, with munchable gingerbread and tasty bratwurst.
+This Nuremberg travel guide takes you to the top must visit sites, attractions, landmarks, and museums in Nuremberg.

-Nuremberg may be my new favorite small city, even ahead of Granada Spain, a place I met and fell for six months ago.
+Nuremberg may be my new favorite small city, even ahead of Granada Spain, a place I recently met and fell for.
 Nuremberg just seemed like a place I could happily live in.
 Cosmopolitan enough, but with a heady dash of quaint fairytale charm.

 I was based in Nuremberg for a week on my recent geographical cure in Germany.
 And it was the perfect base for northern Bavaria.
 Nuremburg is crowned by an ancient castle, scattered with candy cane houses, and has a few must see museums.